Georgios Vafopoulos: Later years

 He served as the library manager from its foundation in 1939 until 1963, with some compulsory pauses, most notably during the German occupation of Greece.
-He was also a member of the editorial team of the literatural magazine "Makedonikes Imeres" (Μακεδονικές Ημέρες).
+He was also a member of the editorial team of the literature magazine "Makedonikes Imeres" (Μακεδονικές Ημέρες).
 He was the Secretary General of the First State Theater of Thessaloniki (1944) and a member of the Board of Directors of the State Theater of Northern Greece (1964-1967).
-He was also a teacher of the Aristotle University of Thessaloniki in 1990s.
-He received many literary prizes, from the Academy of Athens, from the municipality of Thessaloniki, but as well as from several literature societies and organizations.
+He was also a teacher at the Aristotle University of Thessaloniki in the 1990s.
+He received many literary prizes, from the Academy of Athens, from the municipality of Thessaloniki, as well as from several literary societies and organizations.

 Personal life and travels

-In 1924 he met with Thessalonian poetess and playwright Anthoula Stathopoulou, whom he married in 1931.
-In the same year he traveled to Mount Athos.
+In 1924, he met with Thessalonian poet and playwright Anthoula Stathopoulou, whom he married in 1931.
+In the same year, he traveled to Mount Athos.
 In 1935, his wife died of tuberculosis.
-In 1938 he traveled to Italy, France and Switzerland.
+In 1938, he traveled to Italy, France, and Switzerland.
 In the same year he met Anastasia Gerakopoulou, whom he married in 1946.
-In 1951 he traveled to England, where he visited the British Library.
-In 1955 he travelled to his hometown, Gevgelija, then under Yugoslavia, where he visited his grandfather's grave.
+In 1951, he traveled to England, where he visited the British Library.
+In 1955 he travelled to his hometown, Gevgelija, then a part of Yugoslavia, where he visited his grandfather's grave.
 From then until 1974 he traveled to many countries, United States, Austria, Romania, Belgium, Germany, the Netherlands, Italy, Spain and finally Cyprus.
 That same year he suffered a severe heart attack.

 He died on September 15, 1996, after a two-month hospitalization in a clinic of Thessaloniki, at the age of 93.